Covid 19 Update: We are accepting new cases and we handle everything electronically and remotely, so our clients never have to leave their homes.

 Slip and Fall Lawsuits

 As time goes on, victims types of these cases have filed lawsuits more than before, but not nearly as many cases have been taken to court as deserve to be.
 Filing a lawsuit does not guarantee that a plaintiff will win a judgment.
 The state reserves the right to give all residents an allotted amount of time, or a statute of limitations, in which they must file a lawsuit.
 If you miss the deadline established by the state, there is no opportunity for filing a personal injury lawsuit.
-Each state has its own time limit, that vary from 90-days to 5 years to file a claim.
+Each state has its own time limit, which varies from 90-days to 5 years to file a claim.
 To be qualified as a lawsuit worthy trip and fall case, it is critical that you have a legally “cognizable” injury.
 A slip and fall or trip and fall accident that resulted in temporary pain, inconvenience, or an injury that healed quite fast and medical aide was not necessary, will more than likely, NOT be recognized as a “cognizable” injury in a slip-and-fall lawsuit.
 Also, in order to file a lawsuit, the victim must have some sort of legal relationship with the person in charge of the property.

 This legal relationship entails that the person in charge must have a legal obligation to protect or warn the person of any hazards on the premises.
 This type of relationship is found in a store or a shopping mall that is open to all members of the public.
 This may also pertain to public sidewalks or public schools in which the city would be liable for a slip and fall accident.
-A large percentage of slip and fall injuries also take place at a construction sites, work environments, airports, and private residences where the person has been given permission to proceed onto the property.
+A large percentage of slip and fall injuries also take place at construction sites, work environments, airports, and private residences where the person has been given permission to proceed onto the property.

 Lastly, the “danger” of the slip and fall accident must be completely unplanned and unsuspected.
 The “danger” causing the trip-and-fall must be considered extreme enough that a reasonable person who heard about the incident would claim that it was unsafe.